 There are several ways you might have contributed too much to your IRA.
 Maybe you contributed the full amount to both a traditional and a Roth IRA.
 Maybe you set up an automatic monthly contribution and forgot to shut it off before you exceeded your contribution limit.
-Maybe you got a graduation gift from Granny, and you plopped it into an IRA even though you were IRA-ineligible.
+Maybe you got a graduation gift from Granny, and you wanted to take advantage of IRA interest rates even though you were IRA-ineligible.
 Hey, maybe you just screwed up.
 It happens.
 Fortunately, the IRS allows you to fix your mistake.
 But do it quickly because the IRS also imposes a penalty, and that penalty gets applied annually until you correct the overpayment.

 Excess Contribution Definition

-Any amount greater than the IRS-imposed contribution limit – $5,000 in 2012 for people younger than 50 – or your earned income for the year, whichever is smaller, constitutes an excess contribution.
+For the years 2015-2018, the IRS limits contributions for people younger than age 50 to $5,500.
+If your earned income for the year is less than this amount, then you can only contribute an amount equal to your income.
+Any amount you contribution in excess of these IRS-imposed contribution limits constitutes an excess contribution.
 Earned income comprises wages, salaries and tips from Box 1 of your W-2; commissions; net self-employment income minus half your self-employment tax; alimony; and tax-exempt military pay.

-If the excess contribution is not withdrawn by the date your tax return is due – including extensions – you are subject to a 6 percent tax on the amount over your contribution limit.
+If you think the high rate of return on some IRA accounts makes up for any penalty for excess contributions, think again.
+Failing to withdraw the excess contribution before the date your tax return is due – including extensions – could subject you to a 6 percent tax on the amount over your contribution limit.
 For example, if you contributed $500 more than you were eligible, the excise tax would be $30.
 An additional $30 must be paid for each year the extra amount stays in the IRA.
 Generally, you use Form 5329 to report the tax for excess contributions.

 Withdrawing the Excess